SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 29 May 2024 - Fix - Admin - email validation [ID_39791]

-The email validation has been updated to support all domain extensions.
+When adding a user to a organization or DMS, it was only possible to enter a email address with a domain extensions of maximum 3 characters.
+This has been updated now to support all domain extensions.

 #### 29 May 2024 - Enhancement - Admin - DMS overview failover pair offline status [ID_39694]